nnaumenko/metaf/docs/sphinx/about.rst

 .. index:: single: Metaf

-Metaf is a header-only, dependency-free modern c++ library for parsing METAR weather reports and TAF weather forecasts used in aviation.
+Metaf is a header-only, dependency-free modern C++ library for parsing METAR weather reports and TAF weather forecasts used in aviation.

 .. index:: single: Metaf;License